 After getting into the software center, you will find all the software by names, categories, editors pick, recommendations, etc. At the top right, the search option is there for searching for the desired application.

-Once you have found the desired software, click on it which will take you into the application description page with an install button.
+Once you have found the desired software, click on it, which will take you to the application description page with an install button.
 In this page, you will get a short description and reviews of the software.
 Now it’s time to hit the install button.

 Voila!
-You have just learned how to install software in Ubuntu Linux via software center.
+You have just learned how to install software in Ubuntu Linux via the software center.

 To do so, search for software & update.
 In the other software tab, enables “Canonical Partners.”

 Now you know how to install software in Ubuntu Linux using the software center.
 How about uninstalling the software you have just installed.
 Removing software from the Ubuntu software center is also very easy and straightforward.
 In the software center, click on the install tab, and you can see all the installed applications list with the removal option, click on remove, and it’s done.